 Config as Code (opslevel.yml)

-You can define OpsLevel services and ownership info by placing an opslevel.yml file in your git repos.
+You can define OpsLevel components and ownership info by placing an opslevel.yml file in your git repos.
 OpsLevel will automatically synchronize these files whenever they change.

-In addition to defining services through OpsLevel’s UI and GraphQL API, you can also define services by placing a YAML file named opslevel.yml
+In addition to defining components through OpsLevel’s UI and GraphQL API, you can also define components by placing a YAML file named opslevel.yml

-in a service’s repo.
+in a component’s repo.
 Leveraging our Git Repository Integrations, OpsLevel will automatically synchronize the contents of the opslevel.yml

 file whenever it changes.
 This config-as-code mechanism allows developers to retain their existing Git-based development workflows to keep this data up-to-date.